 IS THERE A SOLUTION?

-The predominant way to treat gynecomastia is through gynecomastia surgery.
+The predominant way to treat man-boobs gynecomastia is through gynecomastia surgery.
 Depending on the clinical condition of the patient, the doctor will perform glandular tissue excision and liposuction to completely remove the enlarged glandular tissue and excess fat.
 The aim is to permanently remove the tissue and sculpt the chest area for a more defined physique.

-Performed under local anaesthesia in under two hours, patients can return home and resume normal activities within two to three days.
+Performed under local anesthesia in under two hours, patients can return home and resume normal activities within two to three days.
 Post-treatment, the area may feel sore but most patients are able to manage the discomfort level.
 A compression garment is advised to be used for the next four to six weeks, and patients are to avoid all forms of heavy lifting, gym works such as bench presses, push-ups and water activities that may hinder the recovery process.

 If you have any questions, feel free to ask me!